logicalclocks/logicalclocks.github.io/docs/user_guides/projects/iam_role/iam_role_chaining.md

 ### Step 2: Use the IAM role

 You can now use the IAM roles listed in your project when creating a storage connector with [Temporary Credentials](../../../fs/storage_connector/creation/s3/#temporary-credentials).

-## Conclusion
-In this guide you learned how to use IAM roles on a cluster deployed on an EC2 instances.